hello-robot/stretch_install/docs/configure_BIOS.md

 First plug in the NUC to a 19V DC power supply.
 Next power on the NUC using the power button on the fron of the NUC.

-When powered on, a NUC with factory settings, should display a welcome screen sBIOS access instructions similar to the picture below:
+When powered on, the NUC should display a welcome screen similar to the picture below:

 ![](./images/NUC_startup.png)